Maki-science/easyCHAMP/README.md

 It will usually need just very few seconds to process e.g. 100 files.
 An excel file for each sample is created in the selected folder.
 On the first sheet, a summary of the whole sample is provided with the counts of particle form and size fractions.
 On the second sheet, each measurement is evaluated in case you want trace back the single measurements.

+The Excel files are of an old version.
+Therefore, there might occur a message that you have to confirm.

 Of course you can also use your local hard drive like so:
 ``` r
 evalPurency(path="C:/users/MYNAME/Desktop/MYFILESTOBEPROCESSED/") # or similar
 ```

+### Change evaluated polymers
 At the current state, the function evaluates up to 22 polymers (see example).
 If you would like to add polymers, or just evaluate some of them, you can overwrite the default setting by simply change the content of the 'c(...)' accordingly.
 Just delete or add the (un)desired polymers.